Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Deployment.AdminUsername.md

 ### Configure with Bicep

-To deploy resources that pass this rule:
+To configure deployments that pass this rule:

-- Use secure parameters to specify sensitive properties.
+- Add the `@secure()` decorators on parameters used to set sensitive resource properties.

 For example: